Fractured Magic: Chapter Six

 “Don’t worry about it, just promise you’ll be more careful next time you wander around at night.
 Good luck with your trip, Mr. Ranulf.”

-“Kieran! Íde!” she called, catching up to them just as the hotel doors swung shut, blocking them from view.
-Gareth worried at his bottom lip, watching the doors long after the orinians disappeared.
-Unbidden, Roman’s earlier words came to mind.
+“Kieran! Íde!” she called, catching up to them just as the hotel doors swung shut, blocking them from Gareth’s view.
+He watched the doors long after the orinians disappeared, Roman’s warning coming unbidden to his mind.
 I don’t trust Unity to treat the orinians fairly.
-It echoed the prince's threats, the hints of ulterior motives.
+It echoed the prince’s threats, the hints of ulterior motives.
 Gareth hoped they were both wrong.
-They must be wrong.

 Expect to see much more of Roman!
 What do you think of him so far?

-If you’d like to support the story, the best thing you can do is share it with the people in your life, either online or in person.
-But if you’d like to support the author in other ways as well, you can do so with a one-time tip or by joining a paid membership tier.
-I currently offer three tiers:
+If you’d like to support the story, the best thing you can do is share it with others.
+You can also support the author with a one-time tip, or get perks in one of two membership tiers:

 Discussion